← Back to Stories

 Key details reported by multiple sources:

-• Maree Mavis Crabtree is on trial in Brisbane Supreme Court for the murder of her son Jonathan Crabtree in July 2017, along with charges of attempted murder and attempted fraud.
+• Maree Mavis Crabtree is on trial in Brisbane Supreme Court for the murder of her 26-year-old son Jonathan Crabtree in July 2017, with charges including attempted murder and attempted fraud.

-• The prosecution alleges Jonathan Crabtree died from consuming a fruit smoothie or juice laced with a lethal dose of oxycodone prepared by his mother.
+• Jonathan Crabtree allegedly died after consuming a fruit juice laced with a lethal dose of oxycodone (OxyNorm) prepared by his mother.

-• Maree Crabtree pleaded not guilty to all charges: murder, attempted murder, and attempted fraud.
+• Maree Crabtree pleaded not guilty to all charges, including murder, attempted murder, and fraud involving Jonathan’s superannuation benefits.

-• Jonathan Crabtree had a history of drug abuse, including prescription drug misuse, and was previously charged with robbing a chemist.
+• Jonathan had a history of drug abuse, including prescription medications like oxycodone, and was accused of robbing a chemist in 2017.

-• Jonathan Crabtree’s body was discovered on July 19, 2017, with signs indicating he had been dead for several hours before emergency services arrived.
+• Jonathan’s body was discovered on July 19, 2017, with signs of rigor mortis indicating he had been dead for several hours before emergency services arrived.

 Points of Difference